 Unfortunately, I was struck by the incongruity of such excellent actors as Anthony Hopkins and Hugo Weaving in this film that "just didn't come together."
-Why were such greats lending their talents to a second rate flick?
-The movie seemed shallow with a not-quite-right editing technique.
-The few cool special effects couldn't save this film from the mediocrity that had me saying "yeah right" (a scale of movie criticism I learned from my kids) once too many times.
+Why were such greats lending their talents to a second-rate flick?
+The movie seemed shallow with a not quite right editing technique.
+The few cool special effects couldn't save this film from the mediocrity that had me saying, "yeah right," (a scale of movie criticism I learned from my kids) once too many times.
 The guts on the dirt were interesting.
 Gwen was the babette and . . . well, that is about it.
-Oh yeah, did I mention that the main characters, living in England, didn't have a Brittish accent?
+Oh yeah, did I mention that the main characters, living in England, didn't have a British accent?

 So, if you're bored and your wife (or hubby) doesn't want to go waste some big bucks with you, then you might want to go see it.
-But if you do, don't expect very much; and just maybe you might enjoy it if you're into that kinda stuff.
-But then again, you could also save those big bucks, go rent the original, and watch how campiness is really done.
+But if you do, don't expect very much, and just maybe you might enjoy it if you're into that kinda stuff.
+But then again, you could also save those big bucks and go rent the original and watch how campiness is really done.